HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_gettingstarted.md

 Our GET operation will be against a resource at `/redfish/v1/` (with a trailing slash):

-It is best to perform this initial GET with a tool like the CURL or the Postman REST Client tool.
+It is best to perform this initial GET with a tool like CURL or the Postman REST Client tool.
 Later you will want to do this with your own scripting code.
 The options used with the CURL command are:

 * `-i` returns HTTP response headers
 * `--insecure` bypasses TLS/SSL certification verification